google/blockly-samples/packages/plugins/typed-modal/README.md

 };
 ```

-Register the callback on the workspace.
+Register the callback for the toolbox category.
 ```js
 workspace.registerToolboxCategoryCallback('CREATE_TYPED_VARIABLE', createFlyout);
 ```